stormpath/stormpath-sdk-java/docs/source/request.rst

     }

 .. caution::
-   Notice that the ``AccountResolver getAccount`` method is only invoked if it is known that there is indeed an Account instance available.
-If an account is not available when calling ``getAccount`` an exception will be thrown.
+   Notice that the ``AccountResolver getRequiredAccount`` method is only invoked if it is known that there is indeed an Account instance available.
+If an account is not available when calling ``getRequiredAccount`` an exception will be thrown.

    This *check-then-use* pattern helps eliminate NullPointerExceptions and conditional branching bugs when working with user identities - often desirable in sensitive logic.